Strilanc/Strilanc.github.io/_posts/2017-08-06-visualizing-entanglement.md

 When I was brainstorming ideas, one of the things I remembered is that [entangled states are like unitary matrices](/quantum/2015/04/25/Entangled-States-are-like-Unitary-Matrices.html).
 If you arrange the amplitudes of the $|00\rangle$, $|01\rangle$, $|10\rangle$, and $|11\rangle$ states into a 2x2 grid and pretend that grid is actually a matrix, then that matrix is (proportional to) a unitary matrix if and only if the state was maximally entangled.
 Separable states, on the other hand, will be equal to the matrix $\bimat{1}{0}{0}{0}$ times some unitaries.
-By performing a singular value decomposition, you can split any pure 2-qubit state into a combination of the seperable case and the entangled case.
+By performing a singular value decomposition, you can split any pure 2-qubit state into a combination of the separable case and the entangled case.

 Why is it interesting that 2-qubit entanglement is like a 2x2 unitary matrix?
 Because 2x2 unitary matrices are like rotations (i.e. [SU(2)](https://en.wikipedia.org/wiki/Special_unitary_group#n_.3D_2) is isomorphic to [SO(3)](https://en.wikipedia.org/wiki/Rotation_group_SO(3\))).